 All but one manufacturer of plaster plates in the north of Greece shut down for good.
 The only remaining workshop making plaster plates in Greece is Tsiroulis Brothers.
 The company is located in Evosmos, Thessaloniki and was established in 1975.

-Plate smashing is now officially discouraged as most establishments prefer customers throw flowers rather than items that can cause serious injury, especially after a few drinks and impaired aim.
+Plate smashing is now officially discouraged as most establishments prefer customers to throw flowers rather than items that can cause serious injury, especially after a few drinks and impaired aim.
 Greece actually requires a license for establishments who want to allow breaking plates.

 If you’re offered plates to throw during dances or other performances, be aware that these plates are typically not free and they will be tallied up at the end of the evening, usually at least a euro or two each.
 Smashing plates can be an expensive form of noise making.

 Those who practice plate smashing will do it in any combination of ways.
-They may take the plate and hurtle it to the floor, they may take the plate and break it over their head or they may hold a stack of plates in one hand and in the other hand, a single plate used to hammer through and shatter the stack.
+They may take the plate and hurl it to the floor, they may take the plate and break it over their head or they may hold a stack of plates in one hand and in the other hand, a single plate used to hammer through and shatter the stack.
 Most often however, as a favorite dancer performs, plates are smashed around their feet to honor their talent.

 Plate smashing has become a very limited practice — and particularly so this year with all the restrictions on indoor nightclubs to prevent the spread of Covid-19.
 Often it becomes a part of a performance for Greek restaurants who want their patrons to have an engaged experience.